-The gravimetric MC method (EN 13183-1:2002) was used in this experiment to enable analysis of moisture distribution within different CLT layers near the end-grain surface, where the MC rises rapidly beyond the range of electrical resistance-based MC measurement devices.
+The experiment was based on the gravimetric MC measurement method (EN 13183-1:2002) to enable detailed analysis of moisture distribution within different CLT layers, specifically near the end-grain surface, where the MC rises rapidly beyond the range of electrical resistance-based MC measurement devices.
 The experiment involved CLT from the same batch as in the previous experiments, but the TSs were smaller, as the previous experiments showed that the areas most affected by moisture uptake were located up to about 60 mm from the water contact edge.
 Nineteen TSs were prepared by cutting them from a five-layer CLT.
+Each TS had a height of 70 mm, length of 140 mm and width of 100 mm (Figure 7, P1).
+As so, the tested surface had a 100 mm x 140 mm area.

-The tested surface of the TSs was 100 mm by 140 mm and the height of the TSs was 70 mm (Figure 7, P1).
-Before the experiment, the TSs had been stored in indoor conditions for approximately four years under conditions of $\approx 22 \,^{\circ}C \pm 1 \,^{\circ}C$ (occasionally up to $\approx 27 \,^{\circ}C$ during HVAC downtime) and RH of $\approx 29 \,\% \pm 7 \,\%$.
-Prior to wetting, flexible vapour barrier tape (Tectis Sitko Flex) was applied to the end-grain surfaces on the sides of the TSs to prevent moisture transfer through them.
-The bottom end-grain surface and side faces of the TSs were intentionally left untreated, similarly to Experiment 1 (as described in Section 3.3.1).
+Before the experiment, the TSs had been stored in indoor conditions for approximately four years under conditions of $\approx 22 \,^{\circ}C \pm 1 \,^{\circ}C$ (occasionally up to $\sim 27 \,^{\circ}C$ during HVAC downtime) and RH of $\approx 29 \,\% \pm 7 \,\%$ .
+Flexible vapour barrier tape (Tectis Sitko Flex) was applied to the air-exposed edges of the TSs to prevent moisture transfer through these surfaces.
+The bottom edge and side face of the TSs were intentionally left untreated (Figure 7, P1), similar to Experiment 1 (as described in section 3.3.1).

 Figure 7.
-CLT TS dimensions and cutting scheme for the gravimetric MC measurements (P1); specimen ribbons in the drying oven (P2) and TSs in containers for water contact (P3).
+CLT test specimen dimensions and cutting scheme for the gravimetric MC measurements (P1); test specimen ribbons in the drying oven (P2) and test specimens in containers for water contact (P3).
 In P1, A is the outer (surface) longitudinal layer, B is the transverse layer, and C is the inner longitudinal layer.